lenincompres/DOM.create/README.md

 The bind method is asnogtic about the order of the arguments provided.
 An element is the target, a string the property, and a function will return the appropriate value to update the element.

-Binder also provide methods to bind other binders and to add listerner methods to its updates.
+Binders also provide methods to bind other binders and to add listerner methods to its updates.

 ```javascript
 fieldEnabled.bind(someOtherBinder, value => value ? 'red' : 'blue');